ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 <span class="firstcharacter">T</span>agalog is my native language.
 It's
 spoken by 76 million Filipinos and has been the country's official language since the 30s.
 It's a **text-rich** language, but unfortunately, a **low-resource** one.
-Building NLP pipelines that work on Tagalog is difficult.
+Hence, building NLP pipelines for Tagalog is difficult.

-In this blog post, I'll outline my process in building a named-entity recognition (NER) pipeline in Tagalog.
-I'll discuss how I came up with a gold-standard dataset (and its limitations), my benchmarking results, and my hopes for the future of Tagalog NLP.
+In this blog post, I'll outline my process in building a named-entity recognition (NER) pipeline for Tagalog.
+I'll discuss how I came up with a gold-standard dataset, my benchmarking results, and my hopes for the future of Tagalog NLP.

 > I don't recommend using this pipeline for production purposes yet.
 See [caveats](#caveats).